Taylor Walls Player Props: Rays vs. Reds

 Taylor Walls At The Plate

-- Walls has three doubles, a home run and five walks while hitting .281.
+- Walls has three doubles, a triple, three home runs and five walks while hitting .351.

-- Walls has picked up a hit in eight games this year (72.7%), including one multi-hit game.
+- This year, Walls has posted at least one hit in nine of 12 games (75.0%), and had multiple hits twice.

-- He has homered in one of 11 games, and in 2.7% of his plate appearances.
+- In 12 games played this year, he has homered in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.